-A lot of muffins from commercial bakeries and coffee shops are very high in sugar, with 40 – 50 gm or 10 – 12 teaspoons in a large size muffin.
-I used only 1/2 cup of sugar for the whole recipe.
+A lot of muffins from commercial bakeries and coffee shops are very high in sugar, with 40 – 50 gm or 10 – 12 teaspoons in a large-size muffin.
+I used only a half of a cup of sugar for the whole recipe.
 In 12 muffins, that is only 2 teaspoons of added sugar per muffin!
 The American Heart Association recommends just 6 teaspoons per day of added sugar for women and 9 teaspoons for men at the most.

 Cranberry Orange Oatmeal Muffins: Variations